whiteboxdev/library-defold-persist/README.md

 persist.write("settings", "sound_volume", 25)
 ```

 Persist keeps track of which data is *saved* and which data is *written*.
 Written data has not yet been transferred to non-volatile storage.
 It only exists as a table within the running process.
-This allows us to abort file changes before they overwrite previously-saved data.
+This allows us to abort file changes before they overwrite previously saved data.

-Let's revert back to whatever the sound volume used to be before we changed it, then save our changes:
+Let's revert back to whatever the sound volume was before we changed it, then save our changes:

 ```
 persist.flush("settings", "sound_volume")